-Among the many outstanding resources and programs available to art history students are: internships at the University's Bellarmine Museum of Art; specially arranged visits to major museums in New York and Connecticut with behind-the-scenes tours; internships at regional museums and cultural organizations; and research using the Bellarmine Museum's collection and the Plaster Cast Collection.
+Among the many outstanding resources available to art history students are: internships at the University's Bellarmine Museum of Art; specially arranged visits to major museums in New York and Connecticut with behind-the-scenes tours; internships at regional museums and cultural organizations; and research using the Bellarmine Museum of Art's collection and the Plaster Cast Collection.

 Many art history majors choose to enrich their experience further by spending a semester or year abroad.
-The skills learned in Art History are valuable for careers in teaching, museum and gallery curating, marketing and media, as well as nearly every job that requires observation.
+After graduation, the skills learned in Art History are valuable for careers in, museum and gallery curating, education, the non-profit sector, marketing and media, as well as nearly every occupationthat requires observation, analysis, and communication.